 We stopped at Oamaru, which is a lovely place.
 We spent a lot of time at Steampunk HQ gallery in the Victorian Precinct and Jenna was enthralled by the sculptures here.
 Oamaru is full of beautiful old buildings and, if you’ve been following my blog for long, you’ll know how much I love old buildings.

 My family have decided I have a “thing” for old churches because I always ooooh and aaaaah at the sight of them.
 They are probably right.
 They have suggested that I do a church tour of New Zealand taking photos of all the lovely churches I see.
 They assure me though that I’d be doing that tour alone.

 We also stopped at the Moeraki Boulders which are huge perfectly round boulders on the beach.
 They actually look like huge eggs so we decided they were aliens waiting to hatch.
 There were a few which had already hatched – wonder where those aliens are now.
-Check out the photos in the South Island Tour gallery.

 January 10, 2014